bennettpeter/leanfront-mobile/README.md

 ### Mythbackend idle shutdown

 If you have a mythbackend earlier than v30 you need to disable the mythbackend idle shutdown, as leanfront cannot prevent shutdown, even while playing.
-On v30 and later, leanfront prevents backend shutdown while leanfront is in the foreground on the TV.
+On v30 and later, leanfront prevents backend shutdown while leanfront is in the foreground on the phone or tablet.

 ### Refresh Lists